 Every one of us has probably twisted our ankle at some point in time.
 It could have been during an active sport, it could have even occurred during a clumsy slip in high heels.

-The good news is that most of the times what your ankle suffers from is a simple sprain.
-Simple sprains are easily mended through the RICE technique – resting, icing, compression and elevation of the ankle joint.
+The good news is that most of the time what your ankle suffers from is a simple sprain.
+Simple sprains are easily mended through the RICE technique – resting, icing, compression, and elevation of the ankle joint.

 What’s the difference between a Sprain and a Fracture?